ClickCease

 Details of the Tesla Safety Problems and Recall

-The model years affected by this recall range from 2014 to 2021 and the total number of recalled vehicles adds up to nearly 500,000.
-Tesla is recalling 356,309 2017-2020 Model 3 vehicles to address rearview camera safety problems and 119,009 Model S vehicles for front hood issues, NHTSA said.
+The model years affected by this recall range from 2014 to 2021, and the total number of recalled vehicles is nearly 500,000.
+NHTSA said Tesla is recalling 356,309 2017-2020 Model 3 vehicles to address safety problems with the rearview camera and 119,009 Model S vehicles for front hood issues.

-Tesla received 2,301 warranty claims and 601 field reports regarding the issue for U.S. vehicles.
-For Model S vehicles, latch problems may cause the front truck to open without warning and obstruct the driver’s visibility increasing the risk of a car accident.
+Tesla received 2,301 warranty claims and 601 field reports regarding U.S. vehicle issues.
+For Model S vehicles, latch problems may cause the front trunk to open without warning and obstruct the driver’s visibility, increasing the risk of a car accident.
 Tesla has said it does not know of any accidents, injuries, or fatalities related to these safety problems in Model 3 and Model S vehicles.

 Other Issues with Tesla Vehicles